Tricia Deed enjoys and relaxes with her hobby of painting portraits and landscapes with acrylic paints.

 Practice makes perfect.
 Think of practicing as rehearsing to develop into a master.
 Allow time for the learning curve, you cannot be in a hurry while building skills.
 Everyone progresses at a different rate.

 - Sketches are the foundation or outline before marking details.

 - Learn what to keep and when to erase nonessential lines and errors.

 - Learn new experiences and challenges as human faces vary from each other..

 - Improve pencil strokes to create facial gestures.

 - Understand and gain knowledge of line strokes.

 Every Pencil Line Matters

-It has been my experience, after wearing out many erasers, how one line added or deleted will alter a facial emotion or the identity of the portrait's face.
-One line can change the appearance of an eye, ear, nose, and mouth which in turn changes the complete appearance of the face.
+It has been my experience that one line added or omitted will change a facial emotion or the identity of the portrait’s face.
+One line change in an eye, ear, nose, and mouth will transform a person’s identity.

 One line can add a smile or sadness to a face.
 Detailed lines illustrate age, worry, frowns, and other facial gestures or emotions.
 Every line you lay out on your canvas will undo or redo facial gestures.
 There are faces expressing happiness, sadness, loneliness, depression, doubt, fear, hate, laughter, and more.

 Human Face on Grid Markings

 Basic Facial Measurements and Tips

-There are basic lessons of measurements to learn and memorize for drawing eyes, eyebrows, noses, lips and ears.
+There are basic measurements to learn and memorize for drawing eyes, eyebrows, noses, lips and ears.
 The head turns and tilts, but measurements stay the same.
 The changing angles may cause confusion and you may find the eraser handy.

 Draw a circle.

-- Draw a long vertical line dividing the circle in half.
+- Place a vertical line dividing the circle in half.

 - Draw a line on either side of the lower end of the circle meeting towards the end of the vertical line which marks the end of the chin.

-- Draw a horizontal line halfway on the vertical line (eye placement).
+- Insert a horizontal line halfway down the vertical line (eye placement).

 - A horizontal line at one-third upward from the end of the chin marks the nose tip.

 - I place the eyebrows above the eyes on its protruding bone.